BLasan/APKCTL-Demo/README.md

 - Change directory to `<APKCTL_HOME> (i.e. APKCTL-Demo/CTL)` of cloned repo

+- Execute `go mod vendor` or `go mod download` to download all the dependencies

 - Run the following command to build the ctl.

 ```go build apkctl.go```